seanreed1111/sql-recipes/recipes.md

 +------+----------+------+------+-------------------+-------+-------+
 In this output, the first a_id column comes FROM the artist table and the second one comes FROM the painting table.
 Now compare that result with the output you get FROM a LEFT JOIN.
-A LEFT JOIN is written much like an INNER JOIN: mysql> SELECT * FROM artist LEFT JOIN painting
+A LEFT JOIN is written much like an INNER JOIN:
+SELECT * FROM artist LEFT JOIN painting
 ON artist.a_id = painting.a_id;
 +------+----------+------+------+-------------------+-------+-------+
 | a_id | name   | a_id | p_id | title   | state | price |